Updated June 2026AI-Assisted Development with Rust

 - The agentic loop: plan, act, observe, iterate

-- The agent landscape compared: Claude Code, Copilot agent mode, Codex, Cursor CLI, Windsurf Cascade, and Gemini CLI
+- The agent landscape compared - Claude Code, Copilot agent mode, Codex, Cursor CLI, Windsurf Cascade, Gemini CLI - and how to choose

 - Plan mode and the supervision spectrum: permission prompts to auto mode